Updated July 31, 2019: Added Paternity USA to the list per a suggestion from a comment; updated a few other items as well.

-Helix: https://www.helix.com/shop US supplier of the Genographic Project Geno 2.0 Next Generation test, but also offers numerous other types of DNA testing (see complete list in the later entry for Helix below – list was complete as of early February 2018, but they are semi-regularly adding more test options) – spit kit.
+Helix: https://www.helix.com/shop US supplier of the Genographic Project Geno 2.0 Next Generation test, but also offers numerous other types of DNA testing (see complete list in the later entry for Helix below – list was complete as of early February 2018, but they are semi-regularly adding more test options and occasionally removing other test options) – spit kit.

 Living DNA – https://www.livingdna.com/en-us – matching available August – October 2018; offers free transfers from most other major DNA testing companies; however, the free transfer doesn’t include ethnicity (this may change as they are now indicating those who upload results by October 1, 2018 will get ethnicity results) or haplogroup information – you would need to pay for a test at LivingDNA (regular price appears to have dropped to $99 from $159) for these results.
 Cheek swab.